 At the Department of Neurological Surgery at the University of Pittsburgh Medical Center, Dr. Madhok trained at one of the foremost training programs in the US.
-During his time as Chief Resident, he was named the Most Outstanding Resident.
-Additionally he was awarded the Stuart Rowe Research Award for his research concerning minimally invasive surgical techniques.
-While at Pittsburgh, he also completed a two year Fellowship in Endoscopic and Skull Base surgery.
-Dr. Madhok has authored numerous book chapters andarticles in peer reviewed publications, and has presented research both nationally and internationally.
-He has also served as Chief of Neurosurgery at Nassau University Medical Center.
+During his time as Chief Resident, he was named Most Outstanding Resident.
+Additionally, he was awarded the Stuart Rowe Research Award for his research concerning minimally invasive surgical techniques.
+While at Pittsburgh, he also completed a two-year Fellowship in Endoscopic and Skull Base Surgery.
+Dr. Madhok has authored numerous book chapters and articles in peer-reviewed publications, and has presented research both nationally and internationally.

-Currently his focus is delivering minimally invasive treatments for brain and spinal disorders in order to maximize patient recovery and minimize trauma associated with surgical procedures.
-He has done this by utilizing endoscopes, intraoperative stereotaxis, tubular retractors, and advanced surgical techniques to minimize and in some cases, eliminate incisions all together.
+Currently, Dr. Madhok’s focus is delivering minimally invasive treatments for brain and spinal disorders in order to maximize patient recovery and minimize trauma associated with surgical procedures.
+He does this by utilizing endoscopes, intraoperative stereotaxis, tubular retractors, and advanced surgical techniques to minimize and in some cases, eliminate incisions all together.
+He is currently involved at St. Francis Hospital in an initiative to develop robotic and neuronavigation assisted surgery.
 Dr. Madhok is a member of the American Association of Neurological Surgeons and the Congress of Neurological Surgeons.